Rich Piana

 Richard Eugene Piana (September 26, 1970 – August 25, 2017) was an American bodybuilder, businessman, and YouTuber.
-He won the National Physique Committee (NPC) Mr. Teen California title in 1989, NPC Mr. California in 1998, and National Physique Committee (NPC) competitions in 2003 and 2009.
+He won the National Physique Committee (NPC) Mr. Teen California title in 1989, NPC Mr. California in 1998, and NPC competitions in 2003 and 2009.

 Piana was popular in the weightlifting community for his bodybuilding achievements, openness about steroid use in bodybuilding and its associated consequences, and over-the-top extroverted personality.
 He maintained a successful YouTube channel which featured motivational speaking, personal life stories, exercise montages, special guest appearances, and insights into his daily life.
 In his videos, he often spoke of the mentality and drive of "the 5%", which he said is the percentage of people who are willing to do whatever it takes to achieve their goals.
-Piana openly discussed using anabolic steroids and hormones, including Trenbolone.
+Piana openly discussed using anabolic steroids and hormones, including trenbolone.

 In August 2017, at the age of 46, Piana collapsed and spent two weeks in a coma before dying.
 According to his autopsy report, both his heart and liver weighed twice the average amount for an adult male; it was also noted that he had "mild atherosclerotic disease".
 However, the autopsy report was ultimately inconclusive on the cause and manner of his death due to the hospital's disposal of all toxicology specimens.

 Early life

-Richard Eugene Piana was born in Glendale, California, on September 26, 1970.
+Richard Eugene Piana was born in Glendale, California, on September 25, 1970.
 He was of Armenian descent through his mother and Italian descent through his father.
 He was raised by his mother in Sacramento, California, and his enthrallment with bodybuilding began when he was six years old; he would go to the gym to watch his mother train for her bodybuilding contests.
 He was influenced by her and Bill Cambra, an "old-school" bodybuilder.
 At age 11, he began lifting weights.
 Four years later, he started competing in bodybuilding contests.
 During his senior year of high school, he lived with his father in La Crescenta, California.